unpoly/unpoly/src/unpoly/pages/lazy-loading.md

 Lazy loading content
 ====================

-Unpoly lets you load additional fragments until a placeholder enters the DOM or viewport.
+Unpoly lets you load additional fragments when a placeholder enters the DOM or viewport.

 By deferring the loading of non-[critical](https://developer.mozilla.org/en-US/docs/Web/Performance/Critical_rendering_path) fragments with a separate URL, you can paint important content earlier.